pxrgat/PargatBookStoreW23/PargatBookStore/README.txt

  Created the UnitOfWork.cs file in the repositort folder and edit it

  1809
- edit the startup.cs file and created public classes and interfaces
+ edit the startup.cs file and
+ created public classes and interfaces

+ 1822
+ add a new controller in the area>admin>controller as CategoryController.cs edit the CategoryController

+ 1830
+ edit the ICategoryResopitory file edit the code as given instructions.